ddobric/neocortexapi/source/MySEProject/readme.md

-Studying about Learning Sequence and prediction method.
+Trying to implement Learning Sequence and prediction method.